Place: Auditorium B210E/B211E Meeting Room,

 Parking legally is the attendee's responsibility.
-It is recommended you go to the Hopkins Parking Structure next to SDSC.
-Near the elevators will be a parking permit machine that will sell passes for $20/day.
-With a permit purchased in the Hopkins structure, you can park in any White " V ", Yellow " S " only, unless otherwise indicated.
-(New for 2019: purchased permits are no longer valid in green "B" spaces..)
+With a kiosk-purchased parking permit, you can park in any White " V ", Yellow " S " only, unless otherwise indicated.
+(New for 2019: purchased permits are no longer valid in green "B" spaces.)
 Please be sure to read the directions on the parking permit.
-Parking is limited.
+Parking is limited, especially if arriving after 8am (if Hopkins is full, Pangea Parking Structure is the nearest parking alternative within walking distance to SDSC).
 The penalty for an improperly parked car is at least $65 per day.
 We cannot be held responsible for citations issued for parking in an incorrect space or improperly displaying your permit.

-For transportation concerns, general questions and help before the workshop, contact Cindy Wong at <cindy at caida.org>.
+For transportation concerns, general questions and help before the workshop, contact Julius Eshabarr at <julius at caida.org>.

 Funding for this event is provided by the National Science Foundation and the U.S. Department of Homeland Security Science and Technology Directorate.